-Tennis: Federer and Nadal to clash in Indian Wells semi-final
+Federer and Nadal to clash in Indian Wells semi-final

-(Reuters) - One of the great sporting rivalries will be renewed at Indian Wells on Saturday when Roger Federer and Rafa Nadal clash in a semi-final at the BNP Paribas Open.
+(Reuters) - One of the great sporting rivalries will be renewed at Indian Wells on Saturday when Roger Federer and Rafa Nadal clash in a semi-final at the BNP Paribas Open, providing the Spaniard’s troublesome right knee does not keep him off court.

-The multiple Grand Slam champions both won their quarter-finals on Friday, although Nadal in particular had to work hard to overcome Russian Karen Khachanov 7-6(2) 7-6(2).
+The multiple Grand Slam champions both won their quarter-finals on Friday, although Nadal in particular had to work hard to overcome Russian Karen Khachanov 7-6(2) 7-6(2) in a match during which he required treatment on the knee.

+“I am used to playing with some issues, so I just tried to be focused.
+It’s one of these victories today I’m really proud of,” Nadal told reporters, declining to absolutely guarantee that he would be okay to play on Saturday.

+“Nobody can guarantee anything about what can happen the next day, but of course my goal is to be ready for tomorrow.”

-Federer broke Pole Hubert Hurkacz once in each set for a 6-4 6-4 win in the first career meeting between the pair and was perhaps more bothered by his early start.
+Federer, meanwhile, broke Pole Hubert Hurkacz once in each set for a 6-4 6-4 win in the first career meeting between the pair and was perhaps more bothered by his early start.

 “It’s a bit different,” the Swiss told reporters.
 “They warned me they were going to put me on at 11.00 (a.m.).
 What can I say?
 You have no choice.